-Hailed as the wonder product for hair, black seed oil is unbeatable when it comes to its vitamins, minerals and antioxidants, all of which means great things for beautiful, healthy hair.
+Hailed as the wonder product for hair, black seed oil is unbeatable when it comes to its vitamins, minerals, and antioxidants, all of which mean great things for beautiful, healthy hair.
 Enjoy!

-I wouldn’t be surprised if you’d never heard of black seed oil for hair.
-I was new to it initially, and it intrigued me too.
+I wouldn’t be surprised if you’d never heard of using black seed oil for the hair.
+I was new to it initially, and it intrigued me, too.

 What even is black seed oil, I remember asking.